| WELDING

 and the standard location of all the elements of a welding

+symbol.
 A standard welding symbol (fig. 3-43) consists of a

 reference line, an arrow, and a tail.
 The reference line